department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/dod-info/dod-info-brief.md

 - Data Source: DEERS

 ## DoD Information vs. what is in VA.gov Profile
-The below information was provided by Samara Strauss who is the OCTO PO for VA.gov Profile.
+The below notes about DEMOGRAPHICS information was provided by Samara Strauss who is the OCTO PO for VA.gov Profile.
 - First Name: In the current VA.gov profile via MPI
 - Middle Name: In the current VA.gov profile via MPI
 - Last Name: In the current VA.gov profile via MPI